bingotree/bella-muni-redux/README.md

 PS how is this done?
 Cherry picking??

 ### Getting started
-fork `bella-muni-redux`.
+Fork `bella-muni-redux`.
 Name the fork the name of your client.
 Should be a valid directory name.

 You should now have the relevant package.json files and a file structure like the following:
 ```